-What's happening in Iran?
+What's happening in Iran? - CBBC Newsround

 The EU called on Iran to guarantee people's right to protest peacefully and said it was monitoring the situation.

-It is hard to know what will happen next, but this is a big challenge to the rulers in Iran.

-Whether or not the protests stop completely, it has showed that many people in Iran are unhappy with how it is being run and who is in charge.
+It is hard to know what will happen next for ordinary people living in Iran and whether or not they can be made happy with how it is being run and who is in charge, but it remains a big challenge for the country's rulers.